rubensworks/fetch-sparql-endpoint.js/README.md

-  --file      Evaluate the SPARQL query in the given file               [string] --get       Send query via HTTP GET instead of POST [boolean] [default: false] --timeout   The timeout value in seconds to finish the query          [number] --username  Username to use for basic authentication                  [string] --password  Password to use for basic authentication                  [string] --version   Show version number                                      [boolean] --help      Show help                                                [boolean]
+  --file      Evaluate the SPARQL query in the given file               [string] --get       Send query via HTTP GET instead of POST [boolean] [default: false] --timeout   The timeout value in seconds to finish the query          [number] --auth      The type of authentication to use               [choices: "basic"] --version   Show version number                                      [boolean] --help      Show help                                                [boolean]